10 Video Websites for Kids That Are Safe and Fun

 PBS Kids is the online children’s website of the Public Broadcasting Service (U.S).
 What you get are lots of little videos on the characters from the shows that the channel broadcasts.
 You can Clifford the Big Red Dog, Dot’s Story Factory, Sesame Street, Curious George, and other shows on the children’s website.

 Dedicated children’s video websites are not overflowing on the web unlike their adult counterparts.
 YouTube of course, hosts a lot of videos but YouTube is a soup of all kinds of videos, most of which might be inappropriate for young eyes.
-Drop a comment if you have a video website for children that you would like the kiddie world to know about.
+You can try these YouTube alternatives for children instead.
+They’re perfect for installation on your Android and iOS devices!

 Image credit: Wayan Vota